top of page

 Welcome to my website!
 Here you're going to find several pages that will let you explore the website.
 For this page, I'm just gonna talk a little bit about myself.

 Growing up, I loved creating worlds in my mind and on paper.
 As I got older, I kind of strayed away from storytelling but got back into it when I was in college.
-At the time, it was too late for me to change my major but I began to create stories again for a more personal reason that I may or may not reveal later on.
+I began to create stories again for a more personal reason that I may or may not reveal later on.

 I started off writing and have slowly expanded into other mediums.
 Right now, my mediums for creativity are writing, filming, photography, music, and makeup.